 This is how to make a dutch oven whole chicken!
 It’s super easy and flavorful using this method.
-Tender oven baked whole chicken inside a cast iron pot is the only way to go for me now that I have cast iron pans.
-You’ll never go back after you’ve tried this and other cast iron recipes.
+Tender oven baked whole chicken inside a cast iron pot is the only way to go for me now!
+You’ll never go back after you’ve tried this and other dutch oven recipes.

-- Dutch oven (I have this 7 quart)
+- Cast iron dutch oven <—-I have this 7 quart model

 - Whole chicken

 - Vegetables (I used celery, onion, and carrots)

 - Seasoned salt – this is our favorite

 - Olive oil

 - 4-5 potatoes to use as a stand, and eat when it’s done